kapresoft/wow-addon-debug-chat-frame/README.md

 ## Usage
 To get started, take a look at the [Beginner Guide](https://github.com/kapresoft/wow-addon-debug-chat-frame/wiki/DebugChatFrame-Beginner-Guide).

-The Core Interface can be found here [Core/Interface.lua](Core/Interface.lua)
+The Core _Interface.lua_ can be found here [Core/Interface.lua](Core/Interface.lua).
+The Core Interface.lua file contains EmmyLua annotations that will help your IDE provide autocompletion, type checking, and other helpful intellisense features when developing World of Warcraft addons.

 ## Ideal For